sycomix/python-dcae-model-runner/docs/README.rst

 .. ===============LICENSE_END=========================================================

 ========================
-python-dcae-model-runner
+Acumos DCAE Model Runner
 ========================

-The Python DCAE model runner enables Acumos models to be run as if they were DCAE components.
+The Acumos DCAE model runner enables Acumos models to be run as if they were DCAE components.

 Each Acumos model method is mapped to a subscriber and publisher stream,